SunderJS/sunder/README.md

 **Sunder** is a minimal server-side framework for ServiceWorker environments.
 It is intended for websites and APIs built on [Cloudflare Workers](https://workers.cloudflare.com/).

 Think of it as Express or Koa for serverless which allows you to quickly build websites and APIs in a modern async structure.
-It is easy to write tests for.
+Also important: it is easy to write tests for.

 <!-- Technologies it pairs with especially well: